-Students should first refer to NJTransfer.org to determine the proper evaluation of any given course offered at a New Jersey Community College.
-If the transfer evaluation and NJTransfer.org are in disagreement the student should notify Dean Robin Diamond at the SAS Transfer Center via email at transfers@sas.rutgers.edu.
+Students should first refer to njtransfer.org to determine the proper evaluation of any given course offered at a New Jersey Community College.
+If the transfer evaluation and njtransfer.org are in disagreement the student should notify the SAS Transfer Center via email at transfers@sas.rutgers.edu.
 The email should include the student name, RUID, and the specific information detailing the error.
 All clerical errors will be corrected promptly and the student will be notified by return email within 30 days.

-If the student is appealing the nature of the evaluation as correctly stated on NJTransfer.org, they shall submit a completed copy of the Transfer Course Departmental Evaluation with an attached syllabus of the course in question to the Undergraduate Director of the specific academic department in which transfer credit is sought.
+If the student is appealing the nature of the evaluation as correctly stated on njtransfer.org, they shall submit a completed copy of the Transfer Course Departmental Evaluation with an attached syllabus of the course in question to the undergraduate director of the specific academic department in which transfer credit is sought.
 If the department agrees that the evaluation for the course needs to be updated they will notify the SAS Transfer Center.
-Upon such written notification, NJTransfer.org will be updated appropriately and the student record will be adjusted accordingly within 30 days of receipt of notification from the academic department.
+Upon such written notification, njtransfer.org will be updated appropriately and the student record will be adjusted accordingly within 30 days of receipt of notification from the academic department.